ssube/isolex/docs/getting-started.md

 > @you, revoked tokens for username, new sign in token: eyJh..cRMs

 **Save this token in your password manager**.
 Please see [sign up](#sign-up) for more information on sign in tokens.

+### Help

+The bot has a dynamic, localized help system.
+Users may set their language, while the bot sets the default language.

+#### Noun

+The help noun is required and only controller able to handle that noun will provide help.

+> !!help account
+>
+> @you, The account controller handles registering new users, sign in for existing users,
+> revoking sign in tokens, and checking grants.

+#### Topic

+The help topic is optional, but may be passed to get more information about a particular verb:

+> !!help account account-create
+>
+> @you, The account controller handles registering new users, sign in for existing users,
+> revoking sign in tokens, and checking grants.
+> Register a new account and issue a sign in token.
+Should only be executed in a private channel.

 ### Chat